aavegotchi/ghst-staking/README.md

  `StakingFacet.sol` implements functions that enable people to stake their GHST ERC20 tokens, or to stake Uniswap pool tokens from the GHST/ETH pair contract.
 Staking these earns people frens or frens points which are a non-transferable points system.
 The frens points are calculated with the `frens` function.
 The `claimTickets` function enables people to claim or mint up to six different kinds of tokens.
 Each different ticket kind has a different frens price which is specified in the `ticketCost` function.

- `GHSTSTakingDiamond` will be deployed as an immutable diamond, or a `single cut diamond`.
+ `GHSTSTakingDiamond` will be deployed as an immutable diamond, also known as a 'Single Cut Diamond'.
 This means that all of the facets of the diamond will be added to it in the constructor function of the diamond.
 The `diamondCut` function will not be added to the diamond and so upgrades will not be possible.

  Diamonds are used to organize smart contract functionality in a modular and flexible way, and they are used for upgradeable systems and they overcome the max-contract size limitation.